andreaceccanti/grinder-load-testsuite/storm/ft-out/README.md

-# The File-Transfer-In test
+# The File-Transfer-Out test

 ## Create a valid voms proxy

-This test requires that you have a valid voms proxy that will be authorized to write on the storage area specified by the `ftin.test_storagearea` property.
+This test requires that you have a valid voms proxy that will be authorized to write on the storage area specified by the `ftout.test_storagearea` property.
 Check if the environment variable X509\_USER\_PROXY exists and contains the correct path of your VOMS proxy.